Curvature of the penis

 - Vitamin E

-However, these treatments often do not help much, or at all.
-They also may cause more scarring.
+However, not all of these treatments help very much if at all.
+Some may also cause more scarring.

 If medicine and lithotripsy do not help, and you are unable to have intercourse because of the curve of the penis, surgery may be done to correct the problem.
 However, some types of surgery may cause impotence.
 It should only be done if intercourse is impossible.